Longevity and Diet

 A common denominator of centenarians (those who live to 100 and beyond) is Normal Blood Glucose Levels, Low Insulin levels and are Insulin Sensitive.

 Another common denominator among centenarians is high levels of HDL, known as the good cholesterol.

 More than 98% of them are meat and fish eaters, along with plenty of vegetables - no processed or fast food.
 They also have active lifestyles, low stress levels and strong family and community relations.

 Vegetarians didn't make it that far with less than 2% living to 100 or more.
 The reason for this will become obvious in Part 3.

-When you have high blood glucose levels and high insulin levels you become insulin resistant.
+When you have chronically high blood glucose levels and high insulin levels you eventually become insulin resistant.
 This results in inflammation.